NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Evaluation

 Finally, depthwise conv2d (Figure~\ref{fig:microbench}(c) and \ref{fig:microbench}(f)) shows a similar trend to default conv2d.
-In fact, the baseline needs to perform an identical job for both cases.
+In fact, the baseline performs an identical job for both cases.
 Meanwhile, \name further reduces the execution time of depthwise conv2d by requiring only a single PMult op for its evaluation.
-Overall, up to 5.68$\times$ (respectively, 2.68$\times$) speedups are achieved for conv2d that uses the AESPA (poly approx) activation method.
+Overall, up to 5.68$\times$ (respectively, 2.68$\times$) speedups are achieved for conv2d that uses the AESPA (poly approx) method.